ansys/scade-apitools/doc/source/user_guide/scripting.rst

   on the command line.
 There is no command to dynamically load a project and its related semantic data, such as SCADE Suite models or SCADE Test procedures.

-* SCADE creates the instance of a Python interpreter and dynamically adds commands to address the loaded data through the ``scade`` module.
-As mentioned in the preceding bullet, it is not possible to use an interpreter other than the one delivered in SCADE/contrib or to specify a virtual environment based on it.
+* SCADE creates an instance of a Python interpreter and dynamically adds commands to address the loaded data through the ``scade`` module.
+As mentioned in the preceding bullet, it is not possible to use an interpreter other than the one delivered in the ``SCADE/contrib`` directory or to specify a virtual environment based on it.

   The IDE provides additional features for queries and reporting, including the ``scade.selection`` and ``scade.report`` functions.

 * The interpreter is deleted once the execution of the scripts ends.

-SCADE custom extensions are another advanced kinds of scripts in the IDE.
-These scripts are run at startup or when a workspace is loaded, and they live until the app ends or the project is closed.
+SCADE custom extensions are another advanced kind of scripts in the IDE.
+These scripts are run at startup or when a workspace is loaded.
+They live until the app ends or the project is closed.
 Python interpreters have more functions to extend the user interface with GUI artifacts such as toolbars, menus, and property pages.